Yuhan-Fei/SMRTnet/README.md

 ## :round_pushpin: Cite us
 <!--If you found this package useful, please cite [our paper](xxx)-->
-If you found this tools useful, please cite our paper (under revision):
+If you use this tool in your research, we kindly ask that you cite our paper (currently under revision):
 ```
 Yuhan Fei, Pengfei Wang, Jiasheng Zhang, Xinyue Shan, Zilin Cai, Jianbo Ma, Yangming Wang, Qiangfeng Cliff Zhang,

 Predicting small molecule and RNA target interactions using deep neural network, 2025.
 ```
 ## :telephone: Contact us
-Please contact us if you are interested in our work and look for academic collaboration:
+Please contact us if you are interested in our work or potential academic collaborations.
 - Dr. Yuhan Fei, School of Life Sciences, Tsinghua University, Posdoc, yuhan_fei@outlook.com
 - Jiasheng Zhang, School of Life Sciences, Tsinghua University, PhD student, zjs21@mails.tsinghua.edu.cn